 UNPO and OPRO Submit Joint Report For Universal Periodic Review At UN on Human Rights in Ethiopia

-On Thursday 4 October 2018, UNPO submitted a report with the Ogaden Peoples Rights Organisation to UPR Info a non-governmental organization dedicated to promoting the Universal Periodic Review (UPR) procedure at the Human Rights Council in the UN.
+On Thursday 4 October 2018, UNPO submitted a report with the Ogaden Peoples Rights Organisation for the Universal Periodic Review (UPR) procedure at the Human Rights Council in the UN.
 This is a useful platform to engage constructively with our members' host/occupying/centre-states at an international level to address their Human Rights records.
 Our document in question thus raised the Human Rights issues of the past 5 years.
 UNPO is hopeful that the change of leadership at the top of Ethiopia will spark a discussion as to how to address these abuses and move forward with an all encompassing reform of Ethiopia's institutions.

 The Human Rights situation in the past five years in Ethiopia has been serious.
 Numerous crises have arisen related to political opposition, not least in the Oromia and Ogaden regions that UNPO represents.
 Oromo youth have been at the heart of political change in the federal capital over 2018, but before this they were brutally suppressed by Federal military forces in both the capital Addis Ababa (or Finfinne in Oromo dialect) and the rest of Oromia.
 Meanwhile, in Ogaden, the brutal sub-regiona government and its militia violently surpressed ONLF members and civilians alike, with "Jail Ogaden" being the most striking case of Human Rights abuse, that included torture and rape as punihsments for political prisoners.